 And don’t try to tell me that there are no investment properties in your market.
 I’m in Denver, CO, and I see deals hit the market every day.
 That just tells me that you’ve dismissed this idea before even bothering to look.

 There’s a ton of upside to this strategy and little downside.
-It’s low risk because even if the market crashes, the house hacker (relative to his peers, the renter, and the homeowner) stands a great chance of keeping his head above water just fine.
+It’s low risk because even if the market crashes, the house hacker stands a great chance of keeping his head above water just fine.
 He’s got rent coming in from his tenants to help him offset his payment.
-His friends that own single-family homes with no tenant assistance will be far more financially devastated than he.
+His friends who own single-family homes with no tenant assistance will be far more financially devastated than he.

-This is the ultimate low-risk, high-reward way to buy your first or next property if you aspire to early financial freedom and want to accelerate your wealth accumulation.
+This is the ultimate low-risk, high-reward way to buy your first or next property if you want to fast-track your financial freedom.